engeir/hack-md-notes/double-overlap.md

 ## Forcing

 We may have a closer look at the forcing as well.
-Here we see the total aerosol optical depth in visible band:
+Here we see _total aerosol optical depth in visible band_:

 ![Forcing AEROD_v](https://raw.githubusercontent.com/engeir/hack-md-notes/71d8ff5538414d38b4c340488678c0062d70c9f8/assets/pic/double-overlap/double-overlap-aerod_v.png "Forcing AEROD_v")